scicolabs/data-science-ml/Jupyter.md

 # Module 3 – Data Science with Jupyter

-Now that you have a functional Jupyter environment you can start exploring other notebooks people have written.
+Now that you have a functional Jupyter environment you can continue exploring other notebooks people have written.
 An excellent series of tutorials have been created using Jupyter to teach the basics of Data Science in Python.
 [The Awesome Data Science](https://www.youtube.com/playlist?list=PLyBBc46Y6aAxkGS2KdE6db0Sw3ixvTFAx) YouTube video tutorial is a wonderful place to start learning about this topic.

 All the tutorials mentioned in this video tutorial series are available in their [Github repository](https://github.com/alfredessa/awesomedata.science) as well.